-We study voluntary information disclosure by oligopoly firms in a setting in which firms learn information from asset prices.
-By disclosing information, a firm incurs a cost of losing competitive advantage to its rivals but benefits from learning from a more informative asset market.
-Adding a financial market helps the product market to escape from a bad nondisclosure equilibrium.
+We study voluntary information disclosure by oligopoly firms in a setting in which firms learn information from asset prices to guide their production decisions.
+A firm that discloses information risks losing a competitive advantage over its rivals but may benefit from learning valuable information from a more informative asset market.
+Considering the financial market helps the product market escape a nondisclosure equilibrium with low total surplus.
 Firms' disclosure decisions can exhibit strategic complementarity, leading to multiple equilibria.
-Due to the endogenous disclosure behavior also gives rise to two novel comparative statics: fiercer competition in the product market can reduce consumer surplus and total surplus, and more noise trading in the financial market can increase price informativeness.
+Firms' endogenous disclosure behavior also gives rise to two novel comparative statics: fiercer competition in the product market can reduce consumer and total surplus, and increased noise trading in the financial market can improve price informativeness.

-Keywords: Disclosure, product market competition, proprietary cost, feedback effect, complementarity, total surplus, price informativeness
+Keywords: disclosure, product market competition, feedback effect, complementarity, total surplus, price informativeness

 JEL Classification: D61, G14, L13, M41

 Suggested Citation: Suggested Citation